nikvdp/agentgrunt/gpt_tools/README_ai.md

 as much of the codebase as needed to be able to fulfill the user's request.
 Work step by step and write notes to yourself explaining your findings and understandings.

+Because there are limits to how much of a codebase you can keep in your context window / working memory at any one time, you should solve larger problems by first breaking them into smaller problems.

 If the user asks you to make changes to the codebase, you should first configure `git` to make commits (ie use `git config` to set a username and